Summer Reading for Finance Leaders and Professionals

 The XtivaCloud platform is built with compliance and regulatory audit requirements in mind.
 At its core are permanent immutable records – once they’re written, records cannot be deleted, though records can be added that modify previous ones.
 Unlike database in which records can be removed and edited so no trace exists, the CQRS patterns in the XtivaCloud platform are similar to a private blockchain – clear, chronological and immutable records.

 An industry standard, fully compliant third-party identity management system (Auth0) ensures up-to-date security protocols are always in place.
 Even if the system was subject to attack, there would be a record of what was altered because an attacker cannot over-write records.

 The XtivaCloud hosting and infrastructure will be certified to SSAE 16 auditing standards to ensure compliance with Sarbanes-Oxley requirements to show effective internal controls covering financial reporting.
-The AWS cloud itself can be HIPPA (medical data) and PCI (credit card date) compliant, however, XtivaCloud app does not currently encompass that information.
+The AWS cloud itself can be HIPPA and PCI compliant, however, XtivaCloud app does not currently encompass that information.

 XtivaCloud’s built-in collaboration and workflow tools enable effective and efficient communication, internally, with customers and with value-added third-party applications and services that enrich the customer’s value.